WebDevStudios/CLI-Cheat-Sheet/basic-commands.md

 Who are you?
 ---
 You can switch users in the command line.
-Say you need to get a file in Sally's home directory but you're logged in a `osx-user`.
+Say you need to get a file in Sally's home directory but you're logged in aa `osx-user`.
 You can switch users with `su sally`, you'll have to know her password, of course.
 You can `su` to temporarily take on the identity of another user.
 Sometimes all that user switching gets confusing, in case you forget you can always find out who you are by typing `whoami`.
+If you used `su` to switch into another user's account, you can use `exit` to switch back to your original account.

 More Resources
 ---